Thursday July 5, 2018 - Friday July 6, 2018

 Social Mobility, industrial and skills strategies, post-Brexit: What role can employer engagement and technical education play?

-The charity Education and Employers and the Edge Foundation are pleased to announce the upcoming Fifth International Employer Engagement Conference.
-The 2018 conference will bring together leading researchers, practitioners and policy makers from around the world to present recent research and discuss employer engagement in education, policy development and delivery and provide a platform to influence governments’ commitment to innovative policy and leadership in the field.
+The 2018 Fifth International Employer Engagement Conference, hosted by the charity Education and Employers and the Edge Foundation, brought together leading researchers, practitioners and policy makers from around the world to present recent research and discuss employer engagement in education, policy development and delivery and provide a platform to influence governments’ commitment to innovative policy and leadership in the field.

-On 5th July, our Senior Research Manager Tami McCrone, will be chairing the session School to work transitions and later also speaking on project based learning in university technical colleges (UTCs) and how are employers engaged?
+On 5th July, our Senior Research Manager Tami McCrone, chaired the session School to work transitions and also spoke on project based learning in university technical colleges (UTCs) and how are employers engaged?

 For further event information visit the Education and Employers website.